StevenSermeus/template-hono-next-rpc/readme.md

   - Using bun workspace for the monorepo setup

 - Fast

   - Bun run for hono is super duper fast
   - Monorepo commands are fast thanks to bun workspace
+  - Timeout if request is longer than 500ms

+- Monitoring friendly
+  - API route /metrics for monitoring

 ## Getting started